andronovl/SharpViSu/README.md

 <b><i> MATLAB application & source code (works under your MATLAB environment):  </i></b>

+<b>Please use MATLAB R2021b for optimal performance of SplitViSu!</b> In newer MATLAB versions there is a bug that makes it difficult to modify ROIs within the GUI.

 Add folder <a href=https://github.com/andronovl/SharpViSu/tree/master/SharpViSu> “SharpViSu” </a> to your MATLAB search path.
-SharpViSu v2 was developed in MATLAB R2021b, but should work also in older versions.
-Toolboxes required: Image Processing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox
+SharpViSu v2 was developed in MATLAB R2021b.
+Toolboxes required: Image Processing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox.

 <br>